voicedm/flairmodbot/README.md

 - Make one bot which can be configured in a Reddit wiki page instead using YAML.

 - Store all data in a SQL database.

+## Contact me

+You can contact me via discord at voicedm#5333 or through Reddit: [u/voicedm](https://reddit.com/u/voicedm).